hoodoo-digital/acme/README.md

 ## Configuration File

 This is the format for the expected config file.
 As of now, all fields are required.
-Convention is to name this file `acme.settings.json`.
-You can use the `acme init` command to trigger a prompt that will automatically create this file.
+You can use the `acme init` command to trigger a prompt that will automatically create the config file, which is named `acme.settings.json` by default.
 ```json
 {
     "username": "admin",